 So, some people say, “Norman, you are suggesting that the priesthood can change away from the Levitical Order that Yahweh established?”
+And what I tell them is that they do not understand what the Torah is teaching, unless, Father forbid, we deny the Renewed Covenant.

-I am saying that you do not understand what the Torah is teaching.
-Because (unless, Father forbid, we deny the Renewed Covenant) let us take a look at Hebrews chapter seven, verse eleven.
+Let us take a look at Hebrews chapter seven, verse eleven.
 This is something that the Rabbinical Order and also the Messianic movement really needs to deal with.

 Ivrim (Hebrews) 7:11-12

 11 Therefore, if perfection were through the Levitical priesthood (for under it the people received the Torah), what further need was there that another priest should rise according to the order of Melchizedek, and not be called according to the order of Aharon?

 12 For the priesthood being changed, of necessity there is also a change of the Torah.